-discovers the AMF(s) serving the list of TA(s) that comprise the spatial validity using the NRF and subscribes to the discovered AMF(s) to receive notifications about presence of the UE in an Area of Interest events (as described in clause 5.3.4.4 of TS 23.501 [2]).
+a) discover the AMF(s) serving the list of TA(s) that comprise the spatial validity using the NRF and subscribes to the discovered AMF(s) to receive notifications about presence of any UE in an Area of Interest events (as described in clause 5.3.4.4 of TS 23.501 [2]).
+The TSCTSF may include an "Adjust AoI based on RA" indicator in the subscription to the UE mobility event notification.
+An Area of Interest (AoI) for each AMF is represented by a list of TA(s), wherein the Area of Interest is identical to the requested coverage area, or the Area of Interest is a TA. (or)

+b) determine the serving AMF for each of the targeted UE(s) using the UDM and subscribe to the serving AMF to receive notification about presence of the UE in an Area of Interest (as described in clause 5.3.4.4 of TS 23.501 [2]).
+The TSCTSF may include an "Adjust AoI based on RA" indicator in the subscription to the UE mobility event notification.
 An Area of Interest (AoI) for each AMF is represented by a list of TA(s), wherein the Area of Interest is identical to the requested coverage area, or the Area of Interest is a TA.

 Based on the outcome provided by the AMF about the UE's presence in the AoI, the TSCTSF determines if the time synchronization service is activated or deactivated.